 Some schools and community partners operating through SNP may experience difficulties with staffing, food, supplies and meal transportation.
 Restaurants, caterers and other food service operations may have the resources to help.
 SNP operators are allowed to contract with restaurants, caterers and other food service operations to provide food for the kids in their community.

-If your restaurant, catering company or foodservice operation is interested in helping to feed kids during COVID-19 school closures, please take the next steps listed below.
+If your restaurant, catering company or food service operation is interested in contracting with meal sponsors to feed kids during the summer months while the federal nutrition waivers due to the pandemic are still in place, please take the next steps listed below.

-If your local School Nutrition Program or Community Sponsor needs assistance with emergency feeding, they will reach out to nearby food service operations that have submitted proposals and have the capacity to fulfill the need.
+If your local School Nutrition Program or a Community Sponsor needs assistance with emergency feeding, they will reach out to nearby food service operations that are in the DPI database and have the capacity to fulfill the need.
 Please wait to hear from your local School Nutrition Program or Community Sponsor before reaching out to them.

 Profiles of Success